GPUOpen-Effects/FidelityFX-FSR2/README.md

 8. Create a backend for your target API.
 E.g. for DirectX12 you should call [`ffxFsr2GetInterfaceDX12`](src/ffx-fsr2-api/dx12/ffx_fsr2_dx12.h#L55).
 A scratch buffer should be allocated of the size returned by calling [`ffxFsr2GetScratchMemorySizeDX12`](src/ffx-fsr2-api/dx12/ffx_fsr2_dx12.h#L40) and the pointer to that buffer passed to [`ffxFsr2GetInterfaceDX12`](src/ffx-fsr2-api/dx12/ffx_fsr2_dx12.h#L55).

-9. Create a FSR2 context by calling [`ffxFsr2ContextCreate`](src/ffx-fsr2-api/ffx_fsr2.h#L213).
+9. Create a FSR2 context by calling [`ffxFsr2ContextCreate`](src/ffx-fsr2-api/ffx_fsr2.h#L215).
 The parameters structure should be filled out matching the configuration of your application.
 See the API reference documentation for more details.

-10. Each frame you should call [`ffxFsr2ContextDispatch`](src/ffx-fsr2-api/ffx_fsr2.h#L254) to launch FSR2 workloads.
+10. Each frame you should call [`ffxFsr2ContextDispatch`](src/ffx-fsr2-api/ffx_fsr2.h#L256) to launch FSR2 workloads.
 The parameters structure should be filled out matching the configuration of your application.
-See the API reference documentation for more details.
+See the API reference documentation for more details, and ensure the [`frameTimeDelta` field is provided in milliseconds](#frame-time-delta-input).

-11. When your application is terminating (or you wish to destroy the context for another reason) you should call [`ffxFsr2ContextDestroy`](src/ffx-fsr2-api/ffx_fsr2.h#L277).
+11. When your application is terminating (or you wish to destroy the context for another reason) you should call [`ffxFsr2ContextDestroy`](src/ffx-fsr2-api/ffx_fsr2.h#L279).
 The GPU should be idle before calling this function.

 12. Sub-pixel jittering should be applied to your application's projection matrix.
 This should be done when performing the main rendering of your application.
-You should use the [`ffxFsr2GetJitterOffset`](src/ffx-fsr2-api/ffx_fsr2.h#L422) function to compute the precise jitter offsets.
+You should use the [`ffxFsr2GetJitterOffset`](src/ffx-fsr2-api/ffx_fsr2.h#L424) function to compute the precise jitter offsets.
 See [Camera jitter](#camera-jitter) section for more details.

 13. For the best upscaling quality it is strongly advised that you populate the [Reactive mask](#reactive-mask) and [Transparency & composition mask](#transparency-and-composition-mask) according to our guidelines.
-You can also use [`ffxFsr2ContextGenerateReactiveMask`](src/ffx-fsr2-api/ffx_fsr2.h#L265) as a starting point.
+You can also use [`ffxFsr2ContextGenerateReactiveMask`](src/ffx-fsr2-api/ffx_fsr2.h#L267) as a starting point.

 14. Applications should expose [scaling modes](#scaling-modes), in their user interface in the following order: Quality, Balanced, Performance, and (optionally) Ultra Performance.

-15. Applications should also expose a sharpening slider to allow end users to acheive additional quality.
+15. Applications should also expose a sharpening slider to allow end users to achieve additional quality.

 # Integration guidelines